H-Nawaz-22/ENGR-113-CV/README.md

 To do this, a camera looks top-down onto the petri dish, and a Python program uses the video feed to identifiy the positions of the specific circular path (inscribed below the gel) and the magnetic sphere.
 The program then sends instructions to a motor accordingly, such that the sphere is always moving tangent to the circular path.

+The blog for the project has videos that demonstrate the design: https://du2019-grp066-05.blogspot.com/